chamlin/mlutil/plutil/README.md

 suitable for load as

 ~/mlcp/bin/mlcp.sh import -input_file_path events.xml -input_file_type aggregates -host localhost -port 8000 -username admin -password admin -database logio-content

+## unfunk.pl

+removed funky link scrambling; may need extending, but so far has worked.

+run as a filter, or give the source file name on the command line.

+Output:
+- stdout:  new version of the source file
+- stderr:  shows the changes it makes